Ville2000/vaino-be/README.md

   * This will start a heroku dyno that runs the application
 * Navigate to application's url with 'heroku open'
 * View logs with 'heroku logs --tail'
+* ATTENTION!
+Environment variables used in development are not directly available in production version of the application.
+To add environment variables to heroku use 'heroku config:set <variable>'